What comes to mind when you think of the word entrepreneurship?

 Becoming accountable is no different than growing muscles.

 It doesn’t happen by accident.
 You must be intentional about becoming accountable.
 This begins by surrounding yourself with likeminded individuals that get you, the mission that you’re on as a business builder, and will stand by you in your pursuit of business success.
-The perfect example is a small mastermind group, or the aforementioned Youpreneur Community, which continues to grow month after month.
+The perfect example is my Round Table Mastermind, or the aforementioned Youpreneur Community, which continues to grow month in, month out.